m1ckr1sk/Powershell-Notes/README.md

 # Powershell

 ## Tips
-* ctrl shift enter - run as administrator
+* Ctrl shift enter - run as administrator
-* use out grid format for nice view
+* Use out grid format for nice view
   ```
   command | ogv e.g. get-service | ogv
   ```
-* two commands on same line use ; (not recommended)
+* Two commands on same line use ; (not recommended)
-* single quotes recommended unless embedding variable in another string
+* Single quotes recommended unless embedding variable in another string
 * Use sensible naming convention to avoid clashing e.g. if a function is created possibly pre fix with company name for example.
   ```
   Get-MikeSoft-OSInfo